 As a residential liberal arts college, we believe strongly that experiential learning and community building take place both in and out of the classroom.
 As such, we have a 4-year residency requirement mandating all full-time students live on campus and participate in a college meal plan.

 First year incoming students who believe they have a compelling reason for exemption should complete our Housing Requirement Exemption Form.
 This form is for first year incoming students only.
 Upperclass students who believe they have a compelling reason for exemption to change from a resident student to an off-campus or commuter student should complete this form.
-A staff member from the Office of Student Financial Services will contact you within 5 business days after submission.
+A staff member from Student Affairs will contact you within 5 business days after submission.

 Students are guaranteed housing for four years.

 Residence Life staff work with students to develop their independence, their ability to communicate effectively, and their appreciation for and engagement in a vibrant and diverse community.

 The Residence Life Office operates as part of Student Affairs.
 Students can learn more about campus leadership opportunities, housing assignments, residential policies and procedures, judicial affairs, and wellness education by visiting the Office of Residence Life.

 The first-year class also benefits from frequent interactions with student leaders, such as RAs, Ambassadors, and CIE Fellows.
 Resident Advisors live on every hall and are available to help residents learn the resources, support services, and procedures of the college, while also serving as a mentor during the transition to college life.